Tender and Delicious Brown Sugar Smoke Ribs

 Step 5: Cook Time Part 1

 When the juices from the ribs, the rub, honey, and whiskey come together... trust me.
 It's an aroma you won't ever forget.

 At the 2 hour mark (or 190 F, whichever comes first), remove your wrapped ribs.
 Be careful!
 There's going to be a lot of juice in that foil.
 Allow them to rest for about 15 minutes before opening.

-After unwrapping, I use a little more honey (and/or the juice) to coat both sides of the ribs, and return them to the smoker one final time (for 20-30 minutes) without foil.
+After unwrapping, I use a little more honey (and/or the juice) to coat both sides of the ribs, and return them to the smoker one final time (for 20-30 minutes or up to an hour) without foil.
 This final stage is what gives my ribs the "sauced" look, without actually being sauced.